“Immaturity and hair dye keep me young.”

 I’m repeating the title of this post for a few reasons: First, everything clever is worth repeating.
 It usually gets a good laugh – one of life’s giddiest pleasures, especially at my age.
 It’s true and unabashedly honest.
 It sums up what’s to follow – the announcement that I turn 70 in a few days.
 And last, it’s original.

 I used to think I stole this funny line from my beloved heroine: the American journalist, author, screenwriter and director Nora Ephron.
 I steal a lot from that eminently quotable woman who died too young at 71 in 2012 from a rare form of leukemia.
 It’s hard not to steal from her because we seem to have parallel lives.
-I talk about her in the present because she lives in my heart.
+I talk about her in the present because she lives on in my heart.

 We both love food and cooking.
 We consider crushed pineapple mandatory in carrot cake, we like meatloaf – done right – and both have a recipe for cottage cheese pancakes.
 We both adore Julia Child and all that she’s about.